-TAG members agree that assumptions around whether wood fuels are waste products (logging and mill residues) should consistently apply to both GWPbio and upstream emissions.
+The assumptions around whether wood fuels are waste products (logging and mill residues) should consistently apply to both GWPbio and upstream emissions.
 The issue of whether pellets should be considered waste/residue is therefore discussed further under “Issue C: Assumptions for GWPbio.”

 Assumptions for GWPbio

 For wood fuels, Opinion Dynamics “considered CO2 released in combustion to be part of a longer biogenic carbon cycle than biofuels, in which it takes significant time for the regrowth of new trees to fully sequester the biogenic carbon emitted during combustion.”
 Accordingly, they “applied a GWPbio factor to CO2 combustion emissions from wood fuels to account for the regrowth period of the fuel.”
 The higher the GWPbio, the higher the CO2 combustion emissions (e.g., the less emissions are discounted due to forest regrowth).
 Opinion Dynamics used the World Wildlife Fund (WWF) biogenic carbon footprint calculator to calculate GWPbio.

-There are two supporting assumptions that underpin calculation of GWPbio, both of which have been discussed by the TAG and public commenters:
+There are two supporting assumptions used by Opinion Dynamics that underpin calculation of GWPbio, both of which have been discussed by the TAG:

 The WWF calculator relies on assumptions for the tree species in the forest where the wood fuels were sourced.

-If the feedstock for wood biofuels is assumed to be 100% waste/residues, then none of the forest harvesting is due to the feedstock and therefore GWPbio will be set to zero.
+If the feedstock for wood biofuels is assumed to be 100% waste/residues, then none of the forest harvesting is due to the feedstock, and therefore, GWPbio will be set to zero.
 Therefore, like upstream emissions, GWPbio is sensitive to assumptions around the sourcing for wood biofuels (e.g., whether the fuels are purpose-grown/harvested products vs. waste products such as logging and mill residues).

-On the first issue, the TAG has not developed a specific recommendation but notes that the tree species assumptions should reflect the forests where the wood fuels are being sourced.
-To the extent that they are part of the CHS program, wood chips and firewood are likely to be sourced from Vermont forests.
-Opinion Dynamics initially selected Cool Temperate | Spruce (Picea) and Cool Temperate | Pine all (Pinus) biomass sources at equal 50-50 shares in the WWF calculator, resulting in a GWPbio of 0.32.
-After numerous commenters said that this species mix is not reflective of Vermont forests, Opinion Dynamics identified a report indicating 70% of VT forests are maple/beech/birch and 7% are spruce/fir, resulting in a GWPbio of 0.75.
-ANR’s issue briefing offered the following recommendation: “Should the TAG and [Opinion Dynamics] move forward with the use of GWPbio for wood fuels, we recommend that the decision process to use it, and the evidence supporting that decision, be adequately explained in the technical and supporting documentation submitted to the PUC and/or used in the CHS.
-We also recommend that any use of the Calculator to estimate GWPbio factors be based on the available data for Vermont’s forests, forest management, and wood utilization, and that any GWPbio estimates derived from the Calculator and used in the CHS be appropriately contextualized with respect to the limitations of the Calculator to account for Vermont-specific data.”
-ANR also states that Forest Inventory & Analysis (FIA) data is available from the US Forest Service and recommends using Vermont-specific FIA data for this assessment, noting that “FPR is happy to facilitate access to FIA data upon request.”
+On the first issue, tree species used in production of wood pellets, the TAG notes that the tree species assumptions should reflect the forests where the wood pellets are being sourced.
+Opinion Dynamics identified a report indicating 70% of VT forests are maple/beech/birch and 7% are spruce/fir, resulting in a GWPbio of 0.75.
+ANR’s issue brief raised several recommendations around the characterization of Vermont–sourced wood fuel to the extent it is used in the calculation of GWPbio for wood fuels.